Spinach and artichoke dip with a little heat! Roasted poblano’s and jalapeños add spice

 - 1 jalapeno, roasted, peeled and chopped

-- 1½ shredded mozzarella cheese, divided
+- 1 1/2 shredded mozzarella cheese, divided

-- ¼ cup grated Parmesan cheese, divided
+- 1/4 cup grated Parmesan cheese, divided

 - Preheat broiler.
 On a foiled lined baking sheet, broil poblano and jalapeno for about 5-7 minutes or until skin has blackened.
 Remove to plastic zip top bag.
 Turn oven to 350.

 - Remove peppers from bag.
 Peel and discard skin.
 Chop peppers.
-Add to cream cheese mixture.
-Add 1 cup mozzarella and 2 tablespoons Parmesan cheese and spoon mixture into a greased 1 ½ quart-baking dish (broiler proof).
+Add the peppers to the cream cheese mixture.
+Add 1 cup mozzarella, 2 tablespoons Parmesan cheese, drained spinach, and chopped artichokes to the cream cheese mixture; stir.
+Spoon mixture into a greased 1 ½ quart-baking dish (broiler proof).
 Top with remaining cheeses.